alexsikorski/my-cms-blog/README.md

 # alexsikorski.net

 This project created to develop my own blog.
 Making my own blog instead of using a template or a ready made site is an attempt to understand web development more.
 Personally, I have never been too interested in web development but I see immense value in having the ability to hand craft a website that is accessible to anyone around the world.
-Therefore, I deemed the initiation of this skillset as a requirement.
 The purpose of this blog was originally post my LeetCode solutions/personal projects as a way to document my studying/findings.
 This way I gain a better understanding and someone who visits my site will (hopefully) learn something.

 ## The Website